-The LEAP language for the KIS context and logical architecture has been defined in previous sections.
-LEAP also provides features for generating a GUI that can be deployed on a web server and accessed via a web browser.
-We do not show the LEAP code for the KIS GUI, but the output is shown in Figure 11 to Figure 13.
-The control section in Figure 11 is used to step through the simulation by sending tick() messages to the clock.
-The step button shows the current time and the currently selected course; the rest of the GUI shows KIS information for the course.
+Our approach uses simulation to show that a physical architecture is consistent with the behavior required by a logical architecture.
+The SLEAP language for the KIS context and logical architecture has been defined in previous sections.
+SLEAP also provides features for generating a GUI that can be deployed on a web server and accessed via a web browser.
+We do not show the SLEAP code for the KIS GUI, but the output is shown in figures 5 to 7.
+The control section in 5 is used to step through the simulation by sending tick() messages to the clock.
+The step button shows the current time and the currently selected course; the rest of the GUI show KIS information for the course.

-Step 3: Collate Physical-EA
+4.3 Step 3: Collate Physical-EA

 The next step of our method involves reviewing the current physical as-is system architecture.
-Most organizations have a systems overview that is used as the input to this step.
+Most organizations have a systems overview which is used as the input to this step.
 The result is an understanding of the currently capability of the organization in terms of systems, interfaces, information and events.